andysnell/salt-lite-framework/src/Container/README.md

 The first time we boot the container, we create a map of deferred services to their provider, and then register the provider when the service is requested.
-We also register all of the services provided by a deferred provider before a deferred service is manually set on the container.
+We also register all the services provided by a deferred provider before a deferred service is manually set on the container.
 This prevents accidentally overwriting a service definition with a deferred provider.